Cacti/plugin_cycle/README.md

 --- 4.3 ---

-* issue#19: Correct warnings in the lastest Cacti with cycle_config_form not existing
+* issue#19: Correct warnings in the latest Cacti with cycle_config_form not existing

 --- 4.2 ---